Protect Your Tendons

 The best course of action to promote healing is to reduce stress on the tendon injury with rest and icing, correcting biomechanics through physical therapy, and if necessary immobilizing (bracing) the injured area to eliminate undue stress.

 Tendonosis can sometimes occur with the use of fluoroquinolone class of antibiotics such as ciprofloxin and levafloxin.
 The most common area affected is the Achilles tendon, however, other tendons in the body may become affected over time.

 If you notice an area of your body begins to feel swollen, tender, warm, or painful during your practice, STOP!
 Don’t push yourself.
 Repetitive strain only makes it worse.

-Ice massage or ice cupping, is one of the best methods of cryotherapy because it’s the fastest way to decrease localized inflammation.
-However, you must take precaution to avoid the risk of frostbite or cold intolerance.
+Ice massage or ice cupping is one of the best methods of cryotherapy because it’s the fastest way to decrease localized inflammation.
+However, you must take precautions to avoid the risk of frostbite or cold intolerance.

 Muscle rubs or lotions containing essential oils such as peppermint, wintergreen, frankincense, or camphor can also help to decrease pain and inflammation.
 Visit your doctor or physical therapist in order to be properly diagnosed and treated.

 For more, check out my video on ice massages and how to safely apply them to any inflamed or painful area of the body: